jolynch/website/content/drafts/semver_must_evolve.md

 old version.
 The only cost to the user is the extra disk space to host multiple versions.

-**How do I do unstable releases like I used to do with major version zero?**
+**How do I do unstable releases?**

+The zero dot is still there, but now it is there to explicitly indicate stability.
-Name your package something which indicates its alpha/beta/unstable status.
+Now that names are semantic you could *also* name your package something which indicates its alpha/beta/unstable status.
 For example `library-beta` or `library-unstable`.
-These words are much more descriptive than "it's a zero dot release".
+These words are much more descriptive than "it's a zero dot release", and during the alpha/beta/unstable phases of a project you hopefully have a somewhat early-adopting audience who is willing to change import names.

 **How do I see the changes between two versions?**